butchpage/wordpressdev/README.md

-# This is a blank starter WordPress development repo.
-I use it for developing themes or plugins.
+# WordPress Development Repo.

-It uses the WordPress git repo that is synced every 15 minutes as a submodule.
+A simple empty WordPress repo that uses the official WordPress repo as a submodule.
+I use this to develop themes and plugins.